-Which seems strange to write about at the same time.
-We create this being – be it a book or an album or a painting or so – to be shown to the world.
-We design something new all together, knowing the world will see it some day.
+Which seems strange at the same time.
+We create this being – a book or an album or a painting or so – for the world to see.
+We design something new all together, knowing someone will see it one day.
 But that’s the exact concept we’re afraid of.

-This stops some artists from continuing.
+This stops artists from continuing.
 They’re afraid of critiques.
 They’re scared that they’ll never be good enough.
-They quit after creating a few things, believing the world will never listen to what they have to say through their creativity.
+They quit after creating a few things, believing the world will never listen to what they have to say.

 “Nobody tells this to people who are beginners, I wish someone told me.
 All of us who do creative work, we get into it because we have good taste.
 But there is this gap.
 For the first couple years you make stuff, it’s just not that good.
 It’s trying to be good, it has potential, but it’s not.
 But your taste, the thing that got you into the game, is still killer.
 And your taste is why your work disappoints you.”